Wiki · Concept · Last reviewed July 1, 2026

 How It Works

 A common split-conformal workflow gives data three roles.
 Training data fit the underlying model.
 Calibration data, held out from training, measure how far predictions tend to be from the truth.
 New inputs then receive sets or intervals widened according to a quantile of those calibration errors.
+If the chosen miscoverage rate is alpha, the procedure aims for coverage near 1 - alpha.

 The key object is a nonconformity score: a measure of how unusual or wrong a candidate answer looks compared with calibration examples.
 For regression, a simple score can be an absolute residual.
 For classification, it may use predicted probabilities or other label scores.
 The method includes candidates whose scores are conforming enough to meet the chosen error rate.